 You may want to add back-to-school shopping on the marketing calendar for your small business.
 If you sell anything families will need for the new school year, such as office supplies, clothing, shoes or electronics, you’ll want to start promoting these items in August for the entire month as parents gear up their kids to head back in September.

 This is the last-minute school shopping time as well as the start of fall.
 Many are trading summer wardrobes for sweaters, cozying up their homes and thinking ahead to gift buying and holiday season entertaining.
 Focus your campaigns around those themes.

 Another great small business holiday for retail promotions is Halloween.
 Run a social media (or in-store) costume contest, or simply work the spooky imagery of the holiday into your marketing materials for that week.

 Veterans Day falls on Nov.
 11 every year.
 You can add this date to your holiday retail calendar, perhaps offering a special sale that day or a promotional discount for current and former military service members.

 Send a quick email to your customers to thank them for their support and wish them a relaxing holiday break.
 You also can hint at what your Black Friday sale will be like.

 These two retail holidays could be their own post, but safe to say your biggest promotion of the year should be right here.

-All your campaigns should be optimized for mobile devices, but ensure your mobile user experience is fast and seamless for these ones especially, or you risk losing customers to your competitors with faster websites.
+All your campaigns should be optimized for mobile devices, but ensure your mobile user experience is fast and seamless for these promotions especially, or you risk losing customers to competitors with faster websites.